 The Data Science and Technology Department is an active participant in a number of projects in the arena of computer security.
 Its mission-driven emphasis has historically focused on security for science, including high-performance computing and high-throughput networking environments, and security of cyber-physical systems, notably in the power grid.
 These projects include collaborations with UC Berkeley, UC Davis, and numerous other academic, National Lab, and industry partners.
-Research sponsors have included DOE’s ASCR program, DOE OE’s CEDS program, NNSA, and NSF’s SaTC program, among others.
+Research sponsors have included DOE’s ASCR program, DOE’s CEDS program, NNSA, NSF’s SaTC program, and NSF’s OAC, among others.

 Recent highlights of DST’s cybersecurity R&D activities include: